Low Sugar Raspberry Jam Recipe

 Remove any stems and rinse the raspberries under clean running water.
 Use a potato masher or a fork to gently crush the raspberries to release their juices.
 You can leave some berries partially intact for a chunkier texture or mash them thoroughly for a smoother consistency.
 Measure 4 cups of the mashed raspberries.

-For a Seedless Raspberry Jam: To make raspberry jam without seeds, you can strain the fruit to remove the seeds.
+To make raspberry jam without seeds, you can strain the fruit to remove the seeds.
 First, place the raspberries in a saucepan and heat over low while crushing them using a potato masher or a fork until they become a pulpy consistency.

 Then, pour the crushed raspberries into a fine-mesh sieve or a strainer set over a bowl.
-Use the back of a spoon to press the pulp against the sieve, extracting the pulp and juice while leaving behind the seeds.
+Use the back of a spoon to press the pulp against the sieve, extracting the pulp and juice while leaving the seeds behind.
 Continue pressing and scraping until you’ve extracted as much liquid as possible, and only the seeds remain in the sieve.
 Next, measure 4 cups of the seedless raspberry pulp for this recipe.

 Step 4: Make the Jam